Team-Bunglon/katgon-dungeon/README.md

-# DO NOT USE THIS BRANCH
+# THIS IS A BRANCH MEANT FOR FINAL EXAM ONLY!
-This branch is not meant for public and only be used for the purpose of exam.
-If you are

-This branch will be deleted in few weeks after the final s
+This branch is not meant for public and only be used for the purpose of final exam for my gamedev class.
+It will be deleted in few weeks after the final exam grade has been released.

 # Katgon Dungeon
 Note: The browser version is the same as downloadable version.
 Choose any version as you like.